fjzdjd/team/README.md

 If you are a newbie, please follow steps to start to play:

+1. First of all, we assume that you have a GitHub account already and know [Git](https://github.com/leven-cn/team/wiki/Git/ "Git Wiki").
-1. `Fork` this repo for your own copy.
+2. `Fork` this repo for your own copy.
-2. `clone` your own repo in your local environment.
+3. `clone` your own repo in your local environment.
-3. `checkout playground`.
+4. `checkout playground`.

-Good luck!
+5. Good Luck!